 This is our recipe for Easy Seitan Chicken.
-Essentially it’s a chick wheat recipe but I’ve tweaked it so it’s easier and quicker to make, and you can use a regular steamer to cook it.
+It’s based on this chick wheat recipe by Avocados and Ales, but we’ve tweaked it so it’s easier and quicker to make, and you can use a regular steamer to cook it.

-Nearly every recipe I’ve looked at calls for the use of an ‘Instapot’ or pressure cooker, with my method you just mix it and steam it and you are good to go!
+Nearly every recipe we’ve looked at calls for the use of an ‘Instapot’ or pressure cooker, with our method you just mix it and steam it and you are good to go!

 This is the basic product, you can use this for roast dinner, sandwich slices, curries, burritos, stir-fry and fried chicken.
 Yes you heard that right, this is the base for crispy fried chicken…. more on that to follow x